-Early Childhood Studies (BA)
+Early Childhood Studies - BA

-Is It for You?
+Is it for you?

 This program provides in-depth knowledge of child development from birth through age eight.
 You’ll study physiological, psychological and social perspectives and develop understanding and skills pertaining to family support, early childhood education, arts, literacy and disabilities in young children.
 Field education each year, international placement and research opportunities and the chance to apply to a consecutive BEd program with York University will prepare you to work with children, families and professionals in a variety of settings.